abe287/video-preview-maker/README.md

 ## Description
-Generate a preview video from a video file.
+This script generates a preview video from a video file.
 I have seen scripts and applications that make a preview image from a video file but never found one that makes a short preview video from one.
-I have been looking to develop a video marketplace very soon.
-I felt like this would be useful as it provides users with a small preview of what they would be purchasing.
+I have been looking to develop a video marketplace very soon and needed a way to generate preview videos.

 ## Installation
 video-preview-maker has the following dependencies: